 Her World Manual is your all-round guide to life.
 We explain everything you've been dying to know, from relationship sticklers, money matters, career conundrums and more.
-Click here for Part 1 of our October Manual on how to answer those confronting and tricky interview questions.
+Click here for how to answer those confronting and tricky interview questions.

 What factors might stand between you and your shiny new job?
 (Actually, your job interview starts a few hundred metres away, as you are making your way to the office.
 Start mentally preparing for it, and run through scenarios; it’s a rehearsal.)